 Go to File -> Save As in the Photoshop menu and select DDS as the file format.
-You will need the NVIDIA DDS export file installed to do this.
-Download here from NVIDA
+You will need the NVIDIA DDS file exporter installed to do this.
+Download here from NVIDIA

 After you have selected the DDS file format you will see a window with DDS options.
-From here, select DXT5 from the Format drop-down menu.
+From here, select DXT5 from the Format drop-down menu and click SAVE.